KlausJackson/Chat-Room/README.md

 - `/unban` : to unban a user.
 - `/list` : to show list of users who are in the server.
 - `/banned` : to show list of users who are banned.
+- `/pass` : to change your ADMIN password.
+- `/quit` or `/q` : to shut down the server.

 One command that normal users can use but ADMIN can't:
 - `/alias` : to change your alias.

+**NOTE**: the server.py must be running all the time, otherwise everytime you close it and run again, ADMIN password will be back to default: 123.
+But the banned list (ban.txt) is still the same, you can edit it manually or log in under ADMIN role and use the `/unban` command.

 I will never add a function/feature to make someone an admin, there can only be one boss in a server. <br>
 That's all I got.
 Enjoy!